-The M800 provides the ability to perform a one-point, two-point or process conductivity or resistivity calibration for 4e sensors.
+The M800 provides the ability to perform a one-point, two-point or process conductivity or resistivity calibration for 2e-sensors and 4e-sensors.

 NOTE: When performing calibration on a conductivity sensor, results will vary depending on the method, calibration apparatus and/or quality of reference standards used to perform the calibration.